 Noyemberyan is located in the north-eastern part of Armenia, in Tavush Region.
 It's located 2 km west of the Armenia-Azerbaijan border, and 9 km south of the Armenia-Georgia border.

-In 1938 the city renamed Noyemberyan in honor to commemorate the entrance of the Red Army to Armenia which took place on November 29,1920.
-The area of the modern city was part of Koghbapor which was a canton of Gugark ( the 13th province of Great Armenia).
+In 1938 the town was renamed Noyemberyan to commemorate the entrance of the Soviet Red Army in Armenia which took place on November 29,1920.
+In 1971, Noyemberyan got the status of an urban-type settlement.

 In 2016, Noyemberyan was enlarged by including rural settlements of Baghanis, Barekamavan, Berdavan, Dovegh, Jujevan, Koti, Voskepar and Voskevan.